 What Is Liberty Mutual RightTrack?

 Liberty Mutual RightTrack is a usage-based insurance program that monitors a policyholder’s driving habits in order to adjust their premium.
 Customers who sign up for RightTrack can save up to 30%, including an initial discount of 10%.
-Liberty Mutual RightTrack never increases premiums for bad driving, so policyholders will never be penalized for trying the program.
+On the other hand, Liberty Mutual customers who participate in the RightTrack program can sometimes see a premium increase if their driving habits are poor.

 Usage-based insurance programs rely on telematics, which is a technology that uses wireless devices to transmit data.
 Most major insurance companies have introduced telematics programs as a way to give good drivers a discount, since safe drivers are less likely to get into an accident or file a claim.